-The Academy Trust has a rolling programme of improvements both to its physical and technological infrastructure.
-The Academy Trust endeavours to manage the flow and efficiency of these capital projects through careful financial planning and considers that there is a need to maintain a level of reserves sufficient to meet these commitments.
-Total reserves at the end of the period amounted to £26,619k.
-This balance includes unrestricted funds (free reserves) of £467k, which are considered appropriate for the Academy Trust, and restricted funds of £26,152k, which includes restricted fixed asset funds of £29,354k and a pension deficit of £3,445k.
+Total reserves at the end of the period amounted to £28,746k.
+This balance includes unrestricted funds (free reserves) of £458k, which are considered appropriate for the Academy Trust, and restricted funds of £29,525k and a pension deficit of £1,237k.